ikmb/PIA-inference/README.md

 #### II. *Mut2Prot*

-It is a Python-bashed CLT that is parsing a tsv table containing genetic mutations in order to generate a personalized or sample-specific proteomes, *i.e.* a collection of protein sequences.
+It is a Python-bashed CLT that parses a tsv table containing genetic mutations in order to generate a personalized or sample-specific proteomes, *i.e.* a collection of protein sequences.

 ```bash
 # 1. make sure you have either cloned the repository with